City and South London Railway: Haulage and infrastructure

 Because of the small diameter of the tunnels as well as the difficulty of providing sufficient ventilation, the use of steam power, as used on London's other underground railways, was not possible for a deep-level tube railway.
 Like Greathead's earlier Tower Subway, the CL&SS was intended to be operated by cable haulage with a static engine pulling the cable through the tunnels at a steady speed.
-Section 5 of the 1884 Act specified that:
+Section 5 of the 1884 act specified that:

 The Patent Cable Tramway Corporation owned the rights to the Hallidie cable-car system first invented and used in San Francisco in 1873; trains were attached to the cable with clamps, which would be opened and closed at stations, allowing the carriages to disconnect and reconnect without needing to stop the cable or to interfere with other trains sharing the cable.
 There were to be two independent endless cables, one between City station and Elephant and Castle moving at 10 mph, and the other between Elephant and Castle and Stockwell, where the gradient was less, at 12 mph.
-However, the additional length of tunnel permitted by the supplementary acts challenged the practicality of the cable system.
+However, the additional length of tunnel permitted by the supplementary Acts challenged the practicality of the cable system.

 It is reported that this problem with the CL&SS contributed to the bankruptcy of the cable company in 1888.
 However, electric motor traction had been considered all along, and much engineering progress had been made since the tunnel's construction had begun in 1886.
-So, CL&SS chairman Charles Grey Mott decided to switch to electric traction.
+Hence, CL&SS chairman Charles Grey Mott decided to switch to electric traction.
 Other cable-operated systems using the Hallidie patents continued to be designed, such as the Glasgow Subway which opened in 1896.